javiserna/Rotation-models-CTTS/readme.md

 # Rotational Models for Classical T Tauri Stars

-This Python code simulates the rotational evolution of young stellar  objects, considering the influence of accretion, magnetic braking via the presence of a protoplanetary disk, and accretion-powered stellar winds.
+This Python code simulates the rotational evolution of young stellar  objects, considering the influence of accretion, magnetic braking via the presence of a protoplanetary disk, and accretion-powered stellar winds ([Matt.
+S, Pinzon.
+G, Greene.
+T, et al., 2012](https://doi.org/10.1051/0004-6361/201425481),[Matt & Pudritz 2005](https://doi.org/10.1051/0004-6361/201425481)).
 The model is based on the evolution of the inertia moment from [Baraffe et al. 2015](https://doi.org/10.1051/0004-6361/201425481) and includes numerical solutions for the system of differential equations governing the star's rotation rate over time.

 **Key Features:**